MarkWilcock/Python-Course/intermediate_challenges.md

 Show the packages listed in your environment

-Install a packages not already in your environment, then test that it is has been installed, imported and is working properly?
+Install a package not already in your environment e.g. cowsay.
+Test that it is has been installed, imported and is working properly?

 ## Explore Hugging Face